-Timely warnings will be distributed as quickly as possible in a manner that will likely reach the entire campus community.
-Distribution methods vary, but are not limited to, any of the following:
+Timely warnings will be distributed as quickly as possible in a manner that will likely reach the entire Campus community.
+Distribution methods vary from Campus to Campus and include, but are not limited to, any of the following:

-- All employee and student email distribution

-- University website

-- Public area video display monitors

-- Hard copies posted on Campus building entrance doors
+- All employee and student email distribution. - University website. - Public area video display monitors. - Hard copies posted on Campus building entrance doors.

-- Press Release

 This list is not intended to be exhaustive or intended to prioritize the method of distribution.
 The Chief of Police will confer with the Clery Director (or management designee), if available, to determine the most appropriate method(s) to distribute a Timely Warning.
 In the absence of the Clery Director (or management designee), the Chief of Police will determine the appropriate method of distribution.
-CSUMB is required to maintain a list of the methods of distribution for timely warnings and include said list in its ASR.
+Campuses are required to maintain a list of the methods of distribution for timely warnings and include said list in the Campus's Annual Security Report.